-During fiscal 2023, 2022 and 2021, the Company recognized impairment charges for certain assets associated with exited facilities of \$4 million, \$18 million and \$2 million, respectively.
+During fiscal 2024, the Company's impairment charges for certain assets associated with exited facilities were immaterial.
+During fiscal 2023 and 2022, the Company recognized impairment charges for certain assets associated with exited facilities of \$4 million and \$18 million, respectively.

-Note 6-Goodwill and Intangible Assets:
+Note 7-Goodwill and Intangible Assets